johnmyleswhite/Vega.jl/README.md

 A Julia package for creating Vega visualizations.
 Convenience functions for common visualizations are provided, while also allowing for unlimited customization through modification of the main `VegaVisualization` composite type.

-At a high-level, my hope with this package is to provide an easy-to-use library to quickly make common visualizations, while also including some of the interactivity provided as part of the Vega 2 project.
-This package also provides a declarative syntax that deviates from Grammar-of-Graphics style packages.
+At a high-level, Vega.jl is designed to provide an easy-to-use library to quickly make common visualizations, while also including some of the interactivity provided as part of the Vega 2.x JavaScript library.
+This package also provides a declarative syntax that deviates from [Grammar-of-Graphics](https://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html) style packages.

 # Installation